lucas-castillo/samplr/cran-comments.md

 even if the function breaks.
 Therefore it needs to be called immediately after the option change within a function.
 -> R/calc_functions.R

+> Thank you, that example was very useful.
+We've added restoring user pars on exit to the relevant functions.